ranfysvalle02/a-bit-judgy/README.md

 ## Mitigating LLM Biases

-To enhance the reliability of LLM analyses, consider the following strategies:

 ### **1. Fine-Tuning the Model**

 **Action**: Train the LLM on domain-specific data, including company-specific sales interactions, processes, and terminology.